You may want to read:

-I have a desire to have children one day but, in light of suffering, it almost seems selfish to want a child knowing that it will suffer.
-In my case, it could inherit a genetic health condition that could compromise its abilities to some extent.
+I desire to have children one day, but, in light of suffering, it almost seems selfish to want a child knowing that it will suffer.
+In my case, it could inherit a genetic health condition that could somewhat compromise its abilities.
 But even with that aside, life is full of trouble and suffering.

 If the child never becomes a believer in Christ, he’ll suffer in this life and for eternity.
-If the child becomes a believer, suffering is seen as a mark of God’s grace by disciplining and drawing that child closer to Himself. (so while it does at least have a good purpose at that point – it’s still suffering).
-Whereas if the child never exists, it knows nothing of suffering or anything – it won’t miss out on God’s favor either because it just won’t exist at all.
+If the child becomes a believer, suffering is seen as a mark of God’s grace by disciplining and drawing that child closer to Himself.
+So while it does at least have a good purpose at that point, it’s still suffering.
+If the child never exists, it knows nothing of suffering or anything; it won’t miss out on God’s favor either because it just won’t live.

-Obviously, I realize that, if followed through, this line of thinking could quickly diminish the population and goes against God’s command to be fruitful and multiply and to consider children a blessing.
-I want children and I love the idea of discipling them and having fun with them but with the kind of suffering that some of us have been through, or are going through, (and especially in the context of those who have challenging marriages) it seems almost cruel and selfish to have a child knowing it’s destined to suffer!
+If followed, I realize that this line of thinking could quickly diminish the population and goes against God’s command to be fruitful and multiply and consider children a blessing.
+I want children, and I love the idea of discipling them and having fun with them.
+Still, with the kind of suffering that some of us have been through or are going through (especially in the context of those who have challenging marriages), it seems almost cruel and selfish to have a child knowing their destiny is to suffer!

-Personal story: My last child was born when I was 46 years old.
-That means I will be about 65 before her assumed nest-leaving time.
+Our last child was born when I was 46.
+I knew I would be 66 before her assumed nest-leaving time.
 Of course, that does not factor in my ongoing care, training, and relational engagement with her after she becomes an adult, which I hope to be able to do when she’s thirty and forty years old.

 When you have a child, you add twenty years to your life as you think about what it could be like when your child is twenty years old.
-This is not a pessimistic view of life or a view that is trying to control outcomes, but a realistic view, as much as a finite person is supposed to make plans (Proverbs 16:9).
-Because of these things, I chose not to have any more children.
+This perspective is not a pessimistic view of life or an attempt to control outcomes, but a realistic view, as much as a finite person is supposed to make plans (Proverbs 16:9).
+Because of these things, we chose not to have any more children.

-I do not know what disease you have or the chances of that affecting the quality of life of your future child.
-I do recommend factoring your disabilities into your decision making, just as I have factored my age and future ability to provide a Christlike physical and spiritual environment for my child.
+I do not know what disease you have or the chances of your suffering affecting the quality of life of your future child.
+I recommend factoring your disabilities into your decision-making, just as I have factored in my age and future ability to provide our child with a Christlike physical and spiritual environment.